Whisky cask gifts to Highland children

 "With the high cost of alcohol harm in Scotland being widely recognised, and efforts being made to reduce the burden of alcohol harm on our communities, it would seem irresponsible to be using this particular initiative as an economic driver."

-The Ardnamurchan peninsula has widely dispersed population with its main communities such as Acharacle, Kilchoan and Strontianare each home to only a few hundred people.
+The Ardnamurchan peninsula has a widely dispersed population with its main communities such as Acharacle, Kilchoan and Strontianare each home to only a few hundred people.

 The largest school, Ardnamurchan High, has a roll of just over 100 pupils.